 6. The operations section

-The operations of your waste management services must be presented in detail in your business plan.
+The operations of your waste management company must be presented in detail in your business plan.

 Begin by addressing your staff, specifying the main roles and your recruitment plan to support the anticipated growth.
 Outline the qualifications and experience needed for each role and discuss your recruitment strategies, which may involve using job boards, referrals, or headhunters.